Otolaryngology Residency Program

 The Otolaryngology Residency Program consists of five years of special, comprehensive education in the diagnosis and treatment of diseases of the ear, nose, throat, and maxillofacial region.
 This five year period of education trains the resident in the prevention, diagnosis, medical and surgical management of otolaryngology disorders in patients of all ages and provides a protected period for a research project.
-Training occurs on the public and private service of four affiliated institutions - Tampa General Hospital; James A. Haley Veterans' Hospital; H. Lee Moffitt Cancer Center and Research Institute and All Children's Hospital.
+Training occurs on the public and private service of four affiliated institutions - Tampa General Hospital; James A. Haley Veterans' Hospital; H. Lee Moffitt Cancer Center and Research Institute and Nemours Children's Specialty Care at Wolfson Children's Hospital.

 This program is designed to provide the resident with an academic and clinical education that allows for progressively responsible patient care as the resident advances through the five years of training.

 By the end of the PGY-2 year, the otolaryngology resident should be able to perform the following under supervision of attendings and senior residents: a comprehensive history and physical examination for evaluation of patients presenting with complaints referable to the head and neck region and order appropriate laboratories and radiographs; soft tissue surgery; endoscopies; septoplasties; simple mastoidectomies; antral surgery; minor oncologic surgery; and repair of maxillofacial injuries.

 PGY-3 year residents form a broad based otologic foundation with experience in chronic ear surgery and neuro-otologic procedures, pediatric otolaryngology, facial plastic surgery, rhinology, and head and neck oncology.
 Demonstration of ability to teach medical students is expected.